Listen to an audio file of this tool.

 - Teach your child what to say and what to do.
 If you have already had an open, trusting dialogue about bullying with your child and discovered that they are enduring ongoing harassment, the following are ways to teach your child how to react in those difficult moments.

 - Teach your child to be brief, speak up, and walk away to safety.
 A child who is bullying typically finds a child who they believe to be weaker.
 A bullied child is typically scared and shaken from the encounters.
-But if a bullying child determines that they may not be able to dominate the other anymore, they quickly exit the picture.
-If your child is being bullied, you want them to feel they can face their attacker if possible to end the attacks and move to safety.
+But, if a bullying child determines that they may not be able to dominate the other anymore, they quickly leave the situation.
+If your child is being bullied, you want them to feel they can face their attacker, if possible, to end the attacks and move to safety.

-In the case of cyberbullying, you can encourage your child to take steps to stop the attacks.
+In the case of cyberbullying, you can encourage your child/teen to take steps to stop the attacks.
 Learn together how to block a “friend” or “follower.”
 If you are unsure, each social media outlet has its own method.
-Research it and if you cannot figure it out, contact a friend or help support to figure it out for you.
+Research it and if you cannot figure it out, contact a friend or technical support to figure it out with you.